-In both cases, we placed mulch without first adding plants – the plants will come later.
+In both cases, we placed mulch without first adding plants – the plants will come later, once we find out what water system we’ll be using, for now we will start to do a small research on rainwater harvesting.
 In both beds the existing weeds had mature root systems that we did our best to remove or otherwise kill, but we know they will continue to grow again this year in some spots.
 We want to give the beds another year so we can remove any remaining weeds before we move to planting new shrubs.

 If you’re looking at your landscaping and contemplating how to give any of the areas a fresh look, I strongly recommend starting with some fresh mulch- whether it’s an area that has been mulched before or not, you can visit https://www.southernpalmetto.com/about/ to get more information!
 Neither of these beds had any mulch in them prior to us beginning the project, but I think it turned out great!

 P.S.
 If you have any recommendations for small plants that would look good in these beds, let us know!